BenoitZugmeyer/Wisdom/README.rst

 License
 -------

-This library is relaesed under an MIT license.
+This library is relaesed under a MIT license.
 See the file LICENSE.txt for the full content of the license.